ssq0-0/Lisk/README.md

 ---
 ### Config (`config.json`)

 1. Customise your configuration.
 There are two fields you can operate on: ‘actions_count’ and ‘max_actions_time’.
-The first one is responsible for the number of actions in case of Oku & Relay, and the second one for the programme execution time.
+The first one is responsible for the number of actions in case of Oku & WRAP_UNWRAP, and the second one for the programme execution time.

-For example you have chosen 5 actions and 10 minutes => actions will be repeated every 2 minutes +-.

-2. **globals.go**
-- In this file, you can configure the start date of the software to track progress in a specified format in the comments
-- You can change the values of Borrow & Supply.
-The format is specified in the comments
+Full instructions for setting can be found in the same file, with detailed comments on each parameter.
+Initially, the basic configuration with average values is set up as follows

-3. Balance
+2. Balance
 It is important to note that the minimum balances to work with the software:
 - +- 0.35$ in ETH
 - 0.1 USDT/USDC